Saikarthik-Ramakrishnan/ca-fpga-engine/README.md

-# CELL·NET — Massively Parallel Cellular Automaton Engine
+# Massively Parallel Cellular Automaton Engine

 I'm building a cellular automaton engine meant to run natively in parallel hardware, where every cell is its own independent logic unit updating